The Last Airbender (film)

-The Last Airbender is a 2010 American action adventure fantasy film based on the first season of the Nickelodeon animated television series, Avatar: The Last Airbender (2005–2008).
-Written and directed by M. Night Shyamalan, the film stars Noah Ringer in his film debut, Dev Patel, Nicola Peltz, Jackson Rathbone, Shaun Toub, Aasif Mandvi, and Cliff Curtis.
-The plot follows Aang, a young Avatar who must master all four elements of air, water, fire, and earth and restore balance to the world while stopping the Fire Nation from conquering the Water Tribes and the Earth Kingdom.
+The Last Airbender is a 2010 American fantasy action-adventure film based on the first season of the animated television series, Avatar: The Last Airbender (2005–2008).
+Written and directed by M. Night Shyamalan, the film stars an ensemble cast featuring Noah Ringer, Dev Patel, Nicola Peltz, Jackson Rathbone, Shaun Toub, Aasif Mandvi, and Cliff Curtis.
+The plot follows Aang, a young Avatar who must master all four elements of air, water, earth, and fire to bring balance to the world while stopping the Fire Nation from conquering the Water Tribes and the Earth Kingdom.

-Development for the film began in January 2007, and the casting and pre-production process happened in 2008.
-Principal photography began in March 2009 and ended on September, with a preliminary schedule held in Greenland for two weeks, and the rest of the film being shot in major locations across Pennsylvania, United States.
-Post-production began in August and took several months due to extensive visual effects.
+Development for the film began in January 2007, with casting and pre-production taking place in 2008.
+Principal photography began in March 2009 and ended in September, with two weeks' shooting in Greenland, and the rest of the film being shot in various locations in Pennsylvania, United States.
+Post-production began in August and took several months due to the extensive visual effects.
 The name Avatar was dropped from the title to avoid confusion with James Cameron's 2009 film, Avatar.

 The Last Airbender premiered at the Alice Tully Hall in New York City on June 30, 2010, and was theatrically released in the United States the following day by Paramount Pictures.
-The film received universally negative reviews from critics, audiences and fans alike and is widely considered to be one of the worst films ever made.
-Many criticized the screenplay, acting, direction, casting, dialogue, action sequences, plot holes, unfaithfulness to the source material, characters, visual effects and 3D conversion, although the musical score and cinematography were praised.
-Produced on a $150 million budget, the film grossed $131 million domestically and $319.7 million worldwide, becoming the fourth-highest-grossing film produced by Nickelodeon Movies, but was still considered to be a box-office disappointment.
-The film was originally envisioned as a trilogy of films each reflecting the show's three seasons, but the first film's negative reception and poor financial performance caused Nickelodeon to cancel the trilogy.
-Another live-action attempt being a direct-to-streaming Netflix television series was released in 2024.
+The film was universally panned by critics, audiences, and fans of the animated series alike upon release, who criticized Shyamalan's direction and screenplay, the acting performances, editing, visual effects, action sequences, use of voice-over, unfaithfulness to the source material, and use of 3D, though some did praise Lesnie's cinematography and Howard's musical score.
+It is often considered one of the worst films of all time, and has been publicly disavowed by fans and the creators of the original series.
+Despite the film making a profit at the box office, grossing $319.7 million worldwide against a $150 million budget, it was still considered a box-office disappointment.
+The film's scathing critical reception and disappointing box-office results caused the studio to cancel a planned trilogy of films.
+A live-action television series adaptation of the original animated series produced by Netflix would premiere fourteen years later to an improved reception.